dapr/proposals/20240921-CIRS-release-process.md

 * The release process will be triggered by a standardised issue template in the main dapr/release repository.
-* SDKs will be free to continue with releases where not part of a release run.
+* SDKs will be free to continue with releases that are not part of a release run.
 * Existing release workflows will be utilised where possible for testing and releases.
 * A daily trigger should be run to ensure that commit statuses are correct and